AmpliconSuite/CycleViz/README.md

                     [--gene_subset_file GENE_SUBSET_FILE | --gene_subset_list GENE_SUBSET_LIST [GENE_SUBSET_LIST]
                     `

 The `--gene_subset_file` or `--gene_subset_list` arguments can be used to reduce the genes shown in the visualization.
 By default all genes (except lncRNAs, microRNAs, etc.) will be shown.
-An cancer-related genelist file is provided: `Bushman_group_allOnco_May2018.tsv`, which was taken from [here](http://www.bushmanlab.org/links/genelists)
+An cancer-related genelist file is provided: `Bushman_group_allOnco_May2018.tsv`, provided on the [Bushman Lab website](http://www.bushmanlab.org/links/genelists).
+This can be specified simply by setting `--gene_subset_file Bushman`.

 Note that the cycles file and cycle number (or "path number", in the linear case) are the only required arguments.
 It is highly recommended to use the Bushman oncogene file for the gene_subset_file to make more readable plots